sagyzdop/blog/_posts/2024-12-25-Sorting-Algorithms.markdown

 - $n$ is the number of values
 - $k$ the number of digits in the highest value.

 A best case scenario for Radix Sort is if there are lots of values to sort, but the values have few digits.
 For example if there are more than a million values to sort, and the highest value is 999, with just three digits.
-In such a case the time complexity $O(n*k)$ can be simplified to just$ $O(n)$.
+In such a case the time complexity $O(n*k)$ can be simplified to just $O(n)$.

 A worst case scenario for Radix Sort would be if there are as many digits in the highest value as there are values to sort.
 This is perhaps not a common scenario, but the time complexity would be $O(n^2)$ in this case.